Pre-Registration Staff Nurse (Adult) Band 5

-Nurses working within MUSC will have the opportunity to nurse and treat patients across the entire medical specialty spectrum e.g. from Emergency medicine, Cardiology, Neurology, respiratory, Stroke services etc. Within MUSC there are increasing opportunities for nurses to undertake the role of Clinical Nurse Specialists or Advanced Practitioners in specialty settings e.g. Emergency Department.
-Through evidence based nurse led decision making and individualized pathways patients can be kept at their optimum.
-Experience gained by nurses working within MUSC will be a solid foundation on which to progress and develop their future career pathway.
+Nurses working within MUSC (Medicine and Unscheduled Care) will have the opportunity to nurse and treat patients across the entire medical specialty spectrum e.g Cardiology, Neurology, Respiratory, Stroke Services etc. Within MUSC there are increasing opportunities for nurses to undertake the role of Clinical Nurse Specialists or Advanced Practitioners in specialty settings.
+Through evidence based, nurse led decision making and individualized pathways, patients can be kept at their optimum.
+Experience gained by nurses working within Medicine will be a solid foundation on which to progress and develop their future career pathway.

 IMWH comprises of two Maternity /Gynaecology units, CAH and DHH with approximately 6000 births per annum.
 This covers the full range of Antenatal, Intranatal and Postnatal Care and Outpatient, Inpatient and Day Case Gynaecology/Genito Urinary Medicine.
 We are keen to recruit, develop and retain Nursing and Midwifery staff.
 There are opportunities for staff development and career pathways in line with changes in service development, Royal College Guidelines and the Regional Strategy for Maternity Services.